csc-training/hpc-python/docs/mooc/using-compiled-code/interfacing-c-with-cython.md

 Now, **mylib.h** header is included in the generated .c file, while the statements in the following block specify that functions `add` and `subtract` can be used within the .pyx file.
-It’s important to understand that Cython does not itself read the C header file, so you still need to provide declarations from it that you use.
+It is important to understand that Cython does not itself read the C header file, so you still need to provide declarations from it that you use.